Kava-Labs/kava-bridge/x/bridge/spec/01_concepts.md

 The bridge module deploys ERC20 contracts and mints ERC20 tokens on the Kava EVM for cross-chain ERC-20 token transfers.

-## ERC20

-In the following documents, Ethereum ERC20 will refer to an ERC20 token deployed on the Ethereum network.
-Kava ERC20 will refer to an ERC20 token deployed on the Kava EVM.

 ## Requirements

 Bridge Contract